-The Santander All In One Credit Card is what it says on the tin—there aren't many cards offering cashback rewards, no fx fees and 0% on balance transfers and purchases (for 26 months) all in one card.
+The Santander All In One Credit Card is what it says on the tin—there aren't many cards offering cashback rewards, no fx fees and 0% on balance transfers (for 15 months) and purchases (for up to 15 months) all in one card.
 But is the £3 monthly fee worth it?

 Santander All In One Credit Card Review

 Santander’s All In One credit card is interesting because it combines cashback, 0% on purchases and balance transfers and no FX fees all in one card—it's unusual to find one card offering all of these features in the UK market.
 But you will pay £3 a month to get this card.
 What else does it offer?